 Where’s the bed?
 Does it even have a toilet?

-We designed the Kasita to not only feel spacious and full of light, but to be fully equipped with all the amenities you would find in a traditional home or apartment—and then some.
-In addition to a walk-in shower, refrigerator, and convection oven, washer/dryer combo, and cooktop, the Kasita comes with a queen size bed that easily tucks out of sight (without even having to make it).
+We designed our spaces to not only feel spacious and full of light, but to be fully equipped with all the amenities of a traditional home or apartment—and then some.
+In addition to a walk-in shower, refrigerator, convection oven, washer/dryer combo, and cooktop, our homes come with a queen size bed that easily tucks out of sight (without even having to make it).

 Can I get a different floor plan?